 Drill #1 Ball Control (20 reps w/each hand)

 This drill is one of the BEST drills to improve ball control, and you can do it anywhere.
 You don’t need a gym.
-All you need is a hard surface and a line.
+You can also do this basketball drill alone, all you need is a hard surface and a line.
 If you don’t have a line, you could use tape.
 You could even use a string.

 You stand with your legs a little more than shoulder-width apart.
 You will POUND dribble on your right side and then bring the ball over to the left side with the same hand.
 You will pound dribble on the left side and bring the ball over with the same hand to the right side.
 You will continue this pattern for 20 repetitions.
 Then you will complete the drill using your left hand.